bmdeep/SegPC2021/README.md

 ## Updates
 - May 25, 2021: First version released.
 All trained weights are available now.

-## Prerequisties and Run
+## Prerequisites and Run
-This code has been implemented in python language using Keras libarary with tensorflow backend and tested in ubuntu OS, though should be compatible with related environment. following Environement and Library needed to run the code:
+This code has been implemented in Python language using Keras library with TensorFlow backend and tested in Ubuntu OS, though should be compatible with related environments. following environment and Library needed to run the code:

 - Python 3
 - Please install the requirements (pip install -r requirements.txt)

 ## Run Demo
-Plese follow the below steps:  </br>
+Please follow the below steps:  </br>
 1- Put your test set inside the ./dataset/  </br>
 2- Add the above path to the ./configs/config.json  </br>
 3- Download the [weights](https://drive.google.com/drive/folders/1yJQL5gDLNpawBTjc-uyivcg3vBIloabJ) and put in weights folder  </br>